SirNoob97/OnlineStore/README.md

 * Product-Service: 192.168.0.12
 * Shopping-Service: 192.168.0.13

 Ideally, only the auth-service ip should be set, as it also acts as the application gateway.
-In this way, with all the services with fixed ip, I can test the application in a more friendly way for my pc (without having to use the gateway to test the other services).
+In this way, with all the services with fixed ip, I can test the application in a faster way for me and more friendly for my pc (without having to use the gateway to test the other services).

 ### Dependencies